cusbg/traveler/README.md

 #### Note:
 Options --ted and --draw serve for separatation of mapping and visualization since TED computation and on the other hand, Traveler allows for multiple output visualization (coloring, overlaps).

-## Support for other input images: How to implement own extractor
+## Support for other input images: How to implement one owns extractor
-As we said, we support two types of input images - crw and varna.
-There are three steps you need to satisfy, when you want to support other image types.
+Traveler supporst two types of input images - crw and varna.
+There are three steps that need to done when one wants to support other image types.

-* You need to implement `extractor` interface and it's method `extract`.
-Method should obtain all nucleotides (the primary structure) and their position in image (points) from given file.
+* You need to implement `extractor` interface and its method `extract`.
+The method accepts nucleotides (the primary structure) and their position in the image (points) from given file.
 * In the class, you need to implement method `get_type`, that should only return extractor's type that is used in IMAGE\_FILE argument.
-* Adds your new extractor to method `extractor.get_all_extractors()`
+* Add your new extractor to method `extractor.get_all_extractors()`

 For more ideas, how it should be implemented, see usage of `crw_extractor` and `varna_extractor`.